 The world of philosophy at UChicago begins with analyses of Great Books in the Common Core and continues in philosophy classes, but it also reverberates throughout life on campus: our students ask and re-ask the basic questions, often late at night, or gathered around a dinner table, perhaps poised on the brink of a major life decision.
 These are the philosophical conversations we remember, sometimes years and decades later, as game-changing.
 The Department of Philosophy encourages this inquisitive mindset by fostering an especially lively philosophical culture at UChicago, featuring a wide range of extra-curricular philosophical events and activities run by both faculty and students.

 We design some departmental events to inspire philosophical explorations among students.
 The craziest, and the most UChicago, of these events is the department’s Night Owls series, which features several faculty-led, late-night conversations each year on arcane philosophical topics.
-Past events have included discussions such as Is Philosophy a Blood Sport?, Do Minds Exist?, Should We Strive to Live Without Anger and Sadness?, The Philosophy of Divorce, Economics vs. Philosophy: The Battle for Your Soul, Why Is There Organized Violence? and The Meaning of Death, Is Love Worth the Pain?, and Let's Get Philosophical about Sex.
-This series was recently profiled by UChicagoNews (check out the video!) and the Chicago Tribune, and The Maroon (here and here as well).
+Past events have included discussions such as Is Philosophy a Blood Sport?, Do Minds Exist?, Should We Strive to Live Without Anger and Sadness?, The Philosophy of Divorce, Economics vs. Philosophy: The Battle for Your Soul, Why Is There Organized Violence?, The Meaning of Death, Is Love Worth the Pain?, and Let's Get Philosophical about Sex.
+This series was recently profiled by UChicagoNews (check out the video!), the Chicago Tribune, and The Maroon (here and here as well).